Ons Jabeur: Personal life

 Jabeur is a Muslim.
 She occasionally has to postpone certain practices expected for Ramadan during tournaments.
 She is married to Karim Kamoun, a Russian-Tunisian former fencer who has been her fitness coach since mid-2017.
-In November 2025, Jabeur announced that is pregnant and that her baby will birth in the spring of 2026.
+In November 2025, Jabeur announced that she was pregnant with her first child with Kamoun, due April 2026.
+On April 20, Jabeur gave birth to a son, Elyan.

 Jabeur was one of 12 players who received an International Player Grand Slam Grant from the Grand Slam Development Fund in 2017 immediately before the French Open, where she won her first two career Grand Slam main-draw matches.

 Jabeur won the 2019 Arab Woman of the Year Award in the sport category, having reached the third round of the US Open and established herself as a permanent fixture in the top 100 that year.
 Jabeur is close friends with fellow tennis player Tatjana Maria, whom she defeated in the semifinals of the 2022 Wimbledon Championships, describing her as her "barbecue buddy".

+Due to her on court demeanor and friendly reputation amongst other tennis players, Jabeur has been honorifically nicknamed the "Minister of Happiness" in Tunisia and the wider tennis community.